FarronF/limerick-council-meetings/meetings/2018/05/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th April 2018.md

 On the proposal of Councillor O’Donoghue, seconded by Councillor O’Brien, it was agreed

-an update would be given at the next meeting.---
+an update would be given at the next meeting.
+---
 3

 It was agreed Item 5 on the Agenda would be taken next.